CHILD syndrome: Frequency

-CHILD syndrome is a rare disorder with only 60 recorded cases worldwide thus far in literature.
+CHILD syndrome is a rare disorder with less than 100 recorded cases worldwide thus far in literature.

 Mortality/morbidity

 CHILD syndrome is not fatal unless there are problems with the internal organs.
 The most common causes of early death in people with the syndrome are cardiovascular malformations.
 However, central nervous system, skeletal, kidney, lung, and other visceral defects also contribute significantly.

 Gender

 CHILD syndrome occurs almost exclusively in females.
 Only 2 known cases have been reported in males, one having a normal 46,XY karyotype, suggesting an early postzygotic somatic mutation.

 Age

 Because CHILD syndrome is a congenital disorder, the symptoms may be present at birth or may develop during the first few weeks of life and continue for the lifetime of the patient.

 History

 The earliest recorded case of CHILD syndrome was in 1903.
 Otto Sachs was accredited for first describing the clinical characteristics of the syndrome in an 8-year-old girl.
 The nearest proceeding news on the topic was a report in 1948 by Zellweger and Uelinger, who reported a patient with "half-sided osteochondrodermatitis and nevus ichthyosiformis."
 The first case of CHILD syndrome with ocular manifestations in a patient with progressive bilateral optic nerve atrophy was recently reported in 2010 by Knape et al.